VisionsOfficial/catalog-registry/README.md

 3. Configure the application by setting up the necessary environment variables.
 You will need to specify database connection details and other relevant settings.
 4. Start the application: `docker-compose up -d`
 5. If you need to rebuild the image `docker-compose build` and restart with: `docker-compose up -d`
+6. If you don't want to use the mongodb container from the docker compose you can use the command `docker run -d -p your-port:your-port --name catalog-registry catalog-registry` after running `docker-compose build`

 ## API Documentation